Bullying in Nursing: Why Nurses 'Eat their Young' and What to Do About It

 If you come to school with a positive attitude and willingness to learn, says Wright, “[Rasmussen University] can teach you the rest.”
 As new nurses enter the workforce and continue to bring a voice to the issue of bullying in nursing, they are securing a bright future for one of the nation’s most respected careers.

 Nurses recognize that it’s not just the way they treat their patients that defines them.
 Every interaction counts.
 Their continual drive to make their profession better is just one of the many inspiring qualities of the nurses.
 If you think you have what it takes, check out these other reasons to become a nurse.

-To learn more about the educational paths at Rasmussen College, check out the School of Nursing home page.
+To learn more about the educational paths at Rasmussen University, check out the School of Nursing home page.